miquelin/pix-tutorial/tutorialPix.md

    - CPF
    - Cell phone
    - E-mail
+   - Random keys
 6. Fill out the fields with the required information for the PIX key
 7. Click 'Continue'
 8. Enter your online banking password
 9. Click 'Continue' to confirm the transaction

+At the end of the registration, you will receive a message confirming the configuration of PIX key.

-For more information, see  [pix](https://github.com/miquelin/pix-tutorial/blob/main/aboutPix.md)
+For more information, see [pix.](https://github.com/miquelin/pix-tutorial/blob/main/aboutPix.md)